fleetcoder/disinfo_filter/README.md

+# disinfo_filter
-# fleetcoder/disinfo_filter is a TensorFlow app trained on the FakeNewsNet data set
+## a TensorFlow app trained on the FakeNewsNet data set

 ## to develop your own disinformation filter, start by downloading FakeNewsNet: